-- > Aviva's Saving Plan is a unit-linked monthly investment plan that allows you to invest in a range of investment funds that aim to grow your money over the medium to long term. - > A Bare Trust is a trust that allows you to transfer funds for the benefit of a minor to maximise the Small Gift Tax Exemption limit of €3,000 per child per individual (€6,000 per child per couple) every year.
+- Aviva's Saving Plan is a unit-linked monthly investment plan that allows you to invest in a range of investment funds that aim to grow your money over the medium to long term. - A Bare Trust is a trust that allows you to transfer funds for the benefit of a minor to maximise the Small Gift Tax Exemption limit of €3,000 per child per individual (€6,000 per child per couple paid from a joint account) every year1.